-Kevin Bolduc, vice president, assessment and advisory services, leads the creation and delivery of CEP’s performance assessments, including the groundbreaking Grantee Perception Report (GPR), which he helped design after joining CEP in 2001.
+Kevin Bolduc, Vice pPresident, Assessment and Advisory Services, leads the creation and delivery of CEP’s performance assessments, including the groundbreaking Grantee Perception Report (GPR), which he helped design after joining CEP in 2001.
 Kevin is a frequent speaker to funder boards and staff on topics of high-quality grantmaking.

 Jen Vorse Wilka

 Jen Vorse Wilka leads YouthTruth, a rapidly growing national nonprofit housed within CEP that harnesses student perceptions to help K-12 educators accelerate improvements in their schools and classrooms.
 Jen speaks frequently to education funders and school and district leaders about making education systems more responsive to the needs and aspirations of the students they serve.

 Grace Chiang Nicolette, Vice President, Programming and External Relations, works closely with the President on the organization’s partnerships, outreach efforts, communications, and innovative programming, including oversight of CEP’s biennial conference for foundation executives.
 Grace is a frequent speaker at conferences and to foundation and nonprofit boards and staff on topics of philanthropic effectiveness and also philanthropy in China.

 Austin Long, Senior Director, Assessment and Advisory Services, leads relationships with funders using CEP’s assessments and customized advisory engagements and assists in the development of new assessments and services.
 Austin is a frequent speaker at national conferences and to funder boards and staff on topics of grantee, donor, and foundation staff feedback.